 Above Left: Tower 16 late in the day on October 23, 2001 (Charles Allen photo) Above Right: Tower 16 had the fish-scale pattern common to many SP towers e.g. Tower 17.
 (Jim King photo)

 |Above: looking east toward Paris at the tower in May, 1991.||Above: south side of the tower.|

 |Below: a view of Tower 16 looking northwest||Below: Tower 16, December 1981|

 |view from the tower looking south||south side of the tower||a friend of Don's at the crossing|

 Tower 16 Interior Photos by Larry Paul

 Tower 16 Preservation Efforts

-visitor's center.
-The tower has since been reattached and repainted, and now sits in a parking lot adjacent to the tracks at 709 South Main St.
+Tower 16 was sliced horizontally between the floors and relocated in two sections to Grapevine, Texas near the Cotton Belt Depot that serves as the Grapevine Visitor's Center.
+The tower was reassembled and repainted, and now sits in a parking lot adjacent to the tracks at 709 South Main St.

 Above: Tower 16 is visible in a parking lot of the Grapevine Vintage Railroad on the southwest corner of the Main St. crossing of the former Cotton Belt tracks.
 The Cotton Belt depot is visible across Main St., north of the tracks.